Senth/tubeshelf/README.md

 ## Why TubeShelf?

-Want a YouTube subscription feed without a Google account?
-Invidious used to be the answer, but YouTube now actively blocks it.
+Some Invidious instances do work, though with varying issues.
+However, they aim to replicate the entire YouTube interface. **TubeShelf** takes a different path: instead of building an alternative YouTube frontend, it focuses on a single, well-defined goal—a distraction-free subscription feed without a Google account.

-**TubeShelf** takes a different approach: it collects videos from YouTube RSS feeds and displays them as a clean chronological list.
+It uses YouTube RSS feeds to collect videos from your subscriptions and displays them chronologically.
 Click any video to open it on YouTube.

-No Google account required.
-No algorithm.
-No tracking.
-Just your subscriptions in order.

 ## Similar Projects